Leo42111/codecademy_projects/README.txt

-This is the place where I store my completed Codecademy projects.
+Welcome!
+This is the place where I store my completed Codecademy projects related to data analysis.